dotnet/docs/docs/core/tools/sdk-errors/netsdk1045.md

 ## Visual Studio version

 For example, .NET Core 3.0 and later require Visual Studio 2019.
 Upgrade to [Visual Studio 2019 version 16.3](https://visualstudio.microsoft.com/downloads) or later to build your project.

+## Visual Studio for Mac

+VS for Mac supports both `dotnet msbuild` and MSBuild on Mono.
+But the .NET SDK version is downgraded when MSBuild on Mono is used, and this can result in the NETSDK1045 error.

+Open the **Solution Properties** window (ctrl-click the solution in the **Solution** window and select **Properties**), select **Build - General**, and uncheck **Build with MSBuild on Mono**.
+This **Build with MSBuild on Mono** option will be checked if there are any classic projects in the solution, and this can cause problems since Mono does not support the later .NET SDKs.

-For information about which Visual Studio for Mac 2022 versions support which .NET versions, see [Supported versions of .NET](/visualstudio/mac/supported-versions-net).
+For more information about which Visual Studio for Mac 2022 versions support which .NET versions, see [Supported versions of .NET](/visualstudio/mac/supported-versions-net).

 ## PATH environment variable